 I also keep them in my diaper bag for dirty diapers on the go and potential blowouts.

 Once again this is only a fraction of the list I make to pack the babies but these few things are some of the most valuable things I pack.
-I hope they can help you travel with your little ones or help you buy a gift for someone who’s expecting!10 Essentials to Travel with a Baby (or 2!)
+I hope they can help you travel with your little ones or help you buy a gift for someone who's expecting!

 More baby travel...